H3VR-Modding/Mason/docs/src/getting_started/compilation.md

  └── project.yaml
 ```

 If not, something probably went wrong.
 Check your console/log for any errors from Mason.
-They may be global, preventing Mason from compiling any projects, or may be specific to your project, detailing what you did wrong.
+They may be global, thus preventing Mason from compiling any projects.
+They may also be specific to your project, in which case they would detail what you did wrong.

 ## What Each File Is

 Mason produces two files as a result of compilation: `bootstrap.dll` and `config.yaml`.
-These files serve two, very distinct purposes.
+These files serve two very distinct purposes.

 ### `bootstrap.dll`